corliansa/corliansa/README.md

 # About Me

-I am a 20 y.o. student a TU Berlin, I am a responsible, enthusiastic and hardworking IT person.
-Programming is my passion and my field of study.
+I am a student at Technische Universität Berlin, and currently working as a Software Developer at Green Got.
+Please visit my personal website to see my current portfolio, or you can also check my repositories to see what i've been working on.

+So far, programming has been a joy for me and i wish to continue to learn about it even more.

 <!--
 **Corliansa/corliansa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.